 8. How Long Will You Keep My Personal Data?

 9. How and Where Do You Store or Transfer My Personal Data?

-We may share your data with external third parties, as detailed below in Part 10, that are based outside of the EEA.
+We may share your data with external third parties, as detailed below in Part 10, that are based outside of the United Kingdom.
 The following safeguard is applied to such transfers:

 10. Do You Share My Personal Data?